My whole philosophy behind Organic Make "How can I help women, like you, not be afraid of the imperfections you have”.

 We all have our things.
 But makeup should not be "hide or cover up", but more about show up, as who you are.
 Express who you are.
 Express your individuality.

-Is my brand perfect?
+Is my makeup brand perfect?

-Can I improve.
+Can I improve?
 Yes.

-Here’s a list of things you should know and where I eventually will improve.
+Here’s a list of things, you should know, and where I eventually will improve.
 And better, why I do as I do.

-Filling powder wonder
+Filling mineral makeup powder